 Similarly, if, instead of going the Amex route, you want to eventually work your way into Chase’s travel rewards cards, you’ll want to start with this beginner card: Chase Freedom Unlimited®.
 Cardholders earn unlimited 5% cash back on travel purchased through Chase Ultimate Rewards, 3% cash back at restaurants, including takeout and eligible delivery services, 3% cash back on drugstore purchases, and 1.5% cash back on all other purchases.
 There is no limit to how much cash back can be earned and no annual fee to worry about.

 The Chase Freedom Unlimited® signup bonus is the ability to earn a $200 bonus after you spend $500 on purchases in your first 3 months from account opening.
-Also, you can earn 5% cash back on grocery store purchases (not including Target or Walmart purchases) on up to $12,000 spent in the first year.

 Once you have the Freedom Unlimited card and build up your Chase credit for a while, you can easily add on the Chase Sapphire or Chase Ink cards (some of the best Chase business credit cards) to your wallet.
 Then, you’ll then be able to convert your Freedom Unlimited cash back into Chase Ultimate Rewards points, which are highly valuable for use with a range of travel partners.